 Vaccines for the prevention of chickenpox are available in Australia.
-Chickenpox vaccine is recommended by the National Health and Medical Research Council (NHMRC) for all children at 18 months.
-An additional dose may be given to children under 14 years to increase protection, but this second dose is currently not funded on the National Immunisation Program Schedule.
+Chickenpox vaccine is recommended by the National Health and Medical Research Council (NHMRC) for all children at 18 months as part of the Australian Standard Vaccination Schedule.
+An additional dose may be given to children under 14 years to increase protection, but this second dose is currently not funded on the Schedule.

 Vaccination is also recommended for adolescents aged 14 years and over and adults who have not had chickenpox or who have not had the chickenpox vaccine previously.
 Two doses of vaccine are required in adolescents and adults for adequate protection.